-Earlier I mentioned The Pact was ‘quiet’ horror – and it’s a more than adequate word to describe this film.
-Choosing slow moving interior shots of a suburban house, director Nicholas McCarthy gives the audience an ominous impression of the mundane by transforming simple things like a small closet space into a place of dread.
+Earlier I mentioned The Pact was ‘quiet’ horror – and it’s a more than adequate word to describe this.
+Choosing slow moving interior shots of a suburban house, director Nicholas McCarthy gives us an ominous impression of the mundane by transforming simple things like a small closet space into a place of dread.
 The musical score is heated and tense (silent when it needs to be), but ratcheted up with rusty violins and subtle piano during moments of suspense.
-There are some introductions early on - an example would be a jaded cop entering the picture – where as viewers we anticipate a slide into the formulaic ... but hidden around every corner is a small surprise, almost like the chapters of a novella.
-A tight celluloid experience notwithstanding, one cannot help but wonder how such a tale would fare within the confines of a book.
+There are some introductions early on - an example would be a jaded cop entering the picture – where as viewer's we anticipate a slide into the formulaic ... but hidden around every corner is a small surprise, almost like the chapters of a novella.
+A tight film experience notwithstanding, one cannot help but wonder how such a tale would fare within the confines of a book.
 For all its dark ambition, the plot structure still feels like something lifted from literature.

-I know there are many out there who would construe The Pact as being somewhat unremarkable; however, with budget limitations and no major theatrical release this was never going to get the attention it deserved.
-With tight performances, stylish direction techniques, and imagery that is short-lived but containing unadulterated horror, The Pact will eventually go down as a small classic in the genres independent pantheon.
+I know there are many out there who would construe The Pact as being somewhat unremarkable; however, with budget limitations and no major theatrical release, this was never going to get the attention it deserved.
+With tight performances, stylish direction, and imagery that is short-lived but containing unadulterated horror, The Pact will eventually go down as a small classic in the genre's independent pantheon.